survivejs/webpack-book/manuscript/building_with_webpack/02_setting_environment_variables.md

 T> `webpack.EnvironmentPlugin(['NODE_ENV'])` is a shortcut that allows you to refer to environment variables.
 It uses `DefinePlugin` internally and can be useful by itself in more limited cases.
 You can achieve the same effect by passing `process.env.NODE_ENV` to the custom function we made.

+T> Even though you can let your server to gzip the files using a suitable middleware, you can also setup webpack to generate the gzips for you using [compression-webpack-plugin](https://www.npmjs.com/package/compression-webpack-plugin).
+This can save some processing time on the server.

 ## Conclusion

 Even though simply setting `process.env.NODE_ENV` the right way can help a lot especially with React related code, we can do better.
 We can split `app` and `vendor` bundles and add hashes to their filenames to benefit from browser caching.
 After all, the data that you don't need to fetch loads the fastest.